jeffbass/imagezmq/docs/imagezmq-uses.rst

 Here's what occurs on the Mac:

-- The images are received via **imagezmq** along with the status messages.
+- The images are received via **imageZMQ** along with the status messages.
 - The images are stored in an image database and indexed.
 - Several Regions of Interest (ROI) are extracted from each image and further
   processed: